-In a liquidation scenario the liquidator is under no obligation to continue trading a business and further, they are at personal risk if a liquidation trade-on suffers a loss.
-Therefore, a liquidation will be likely to involve the business being terminated and this could foreseeably result in a total loss of good will.
+In a liquidation scenario, the liquidator is under no obligation to continue trading business and further, they are at personal risk if a liquidation trade-on suffers a loss.
+Therefore, liquidation will be likely to involve the business being terminated and this could foreseeably result in a total loss of goodwill.
 A liquidator does have the right to licence the business of the company in liquidation, however, as a means of ensuring the continuity of a business.

 Pre-packs are generally quick sales where the insolvent company (i.e. Oldco) can usually continue trading (i.e. through Newco).
 This would enable the company to retain the value of their brand, their employees and key customers.